-The acquisition of Omneon was intended to strengthen Harmonic's competitive position in the digital media market and to broaden the Company's relationships with customers who produce and distribute digital video content, such as broadcasters, cable channels and other major owners of content.
+The acquisition of Omneon was intended to strengthen Harmonic's competitive position in the digital media market and to broaden the Company's relationships with customers that produce and distribute digital video content, such as broadcasters, satellite operators, content owners and other media companies.
 The acquisition was also intended to broaden Harmonic's technology and product lines with digital storage and playout solutions that complement Harmonic's existing video processing products.
-In addition, the acquisition provided an assembled workforce and the implicit value of future cost savings as a result of combining entities, and is expected to provide Harmonic with future unidentified new products and technologies.
+In addition, the acquisition provided an assembled workforce and the implicit value of future cost savings as a result of combining entities, and is expected to provide Harmonic with future, but presently unidentified, new products and technologies.
 These opportunities were significant factors to the establishment of the purchase price, which exceeded the fair value of Omneon's net tangible and intangible assets acquired, resulting in goodwill of approximately \$147.5 million that was recorded in connection with this acquisition.